DDiran/DDiran.github.io/README.md

 # Resume Website | ddlawson.com
 Like my website?
-You're free to copy it and customize it as much as you want, so long as you provide attribution *(see MIT License)*.
-While I have minified all html, css and javascript, you can find the original, un-minified files in the "original" folder above.
+You're free to copy it and customize it as much as you want, so long as you provide attribution *(see [MIT License](https://github.com/DDiran/DDiran.github.io/blob/master/LICENSE.md "MIT License"))*.
+While I have minified all html, css and javascript, you can find the original, un-minified files in the [Original](https://github.com/DDiran/DDiran.github.io/tree/master/original "Original folder in Github") folder.

 ## Attribution
 To build this webpage I used a variety of different frameworks and sources: